 What Kind of RV Roofs Can Be Repaired with Flex Seal?

-There are two primary materials designed and used specifically for RV rubber roofs.
 They are EPDM and TPO.
 Both TPO and EPDM are classified as rubber roofs, but they are a bit different in form and appearance.

 TPO

 TPO RV roofing is the most popular option for RV roofs in use today.
 It is a popular choice because it is inexpensive to buy and it’s white.
 The TPO membrane has a shiny, laminate appearance with the outer layer having a plastic look and feel to it.
 It can either be fitted with screws or otherwise mechanically attached.
 It can also be glued down.
-When it comes to detailed work and seams, both glue and heat can be used to create a seal.

 EPDM Rubber Roofs

 EPDM is a second popular option for RV roofing.
 It differs from TPO in several ways.
 EPDM is a synthetic rubber material that can be vulcanized.
 This means it can be dried and cured to form sheets.
 Alternatively, you can also use EPDM in its un-vulcanized form.
 In this form, it’ll never completely solidify.
-It’s relatively common to use both EDPM types together for an RV roof.
-Vulcanized EPDM would be used for the roof membrane, while non-vulcanized EPDM can be used for any flashing or detail work.
-EPDM rubber roofs are usually maintenance-free for about ten years, but they will oxidize over time.

 Fiberglass Roofs

 Fiberglass is becoming a common RV roof material as well.
-Fiberglass RV roofs, like EPDM roofs, will oxidize over time.
+These RV roofs, like EPDM roofs, will oxidize over time.
 Newer RVs with fiberglass roofs have a clear coat finish on them which does slow down the oxidation of your RV’s roof.

 Metal RV Roofs